kubeshop/tracetest/docs/docs/cli/creating-test-specifications.md

 ## Testing Span Events

-As a MVP of how to test span events, we are injecting all spans events into the span attributes as a JSON array.
-To assert your span events, use the `json_path` filter to select and test the write events.
+As an MVP of how to test span events, we are injecting `all spans` events into the span attributes as a JSON array.
+To assert your span events, use the `json_path` filter to select and test the **write events**.

 ```yaml
 specs: